National Development Plan

-In November 2011, the Government announced that the National Development Plan was to be succeeded by a Capital Investment Plan.
-This scheme began on 1 January 2012 and ran until 31 December 2015.
-A second Capital Investment Plan is currently running from 1 January 2016 to 31 December 2021.
+The ESRI conducted a review of the latest NDP in 2023.

 Achievements

 Road network

 By the start of 2009 substantial progress had been made on the motorway network, with all sections of the five major inter-urban motorways either under construction or complete.
 The M1 motorway from Dublin towards Belfast has been completed as far as the border with Northern Ireland.
 The last section of N1/M1 route to be completed was the motorway/dual carriageway upgrade that crossed the border to become an upgraded A1 route as far as Newry.
 This was the first cross-border road project and was opened to traffic on 2 August 2007, thus completing the N1/M1 route.

 The N7/M7 motorway from Dublin to Limerick was completed in 2010.
 Major work was undertaken to extend the motorway westwards from Portlaoise to Limerick from 2006 onwards when work on the Nenagh to Limerick section commenced.
 Construction commenced on the Portlaoise to Castletown section in 2007 while work commenced on the Castletown to Nenagh section in 2008.
 All sections were completed at various times in 2010.
 Other upgrades during this period include the Naas road upgrade, which was finished in August 2006.
 This involved the widening of a section of the route to three lanes in each direction and the removal of several at-grade junctions.

 The M4/N4 from Dublin towards Sligo (and providing the link to the N6/M6 for Galway) now reaches as far as the Midlands.
 By September 2008, the M6 motorway was contiguous from Kinnegad to Athlone.
 The rest of the M6 route was completed in 2009 as far as Galway (where it will tie in with the proposed M17/M18 schemes).
 All sections of the M9 motorway to Waterford are also completed.
 The M9 Carlow bypass element opened in May 2008, while the Waterford-Knocktopher scheme opened in 2010.
 The M8 Dublin-Cork road motorway moved substantially towards completion in 2008 with the opening of the 37 km Cashel-Mitchelstown scheme and the redesignation of the Cashel bypass to motorway standard.
 In December 2008, the 40 km M8 Cullahill-Cashel scheme was opened to traffic.
 All other sections of this route were under construction by late 2007.
 The 16 km Fermoy to Mitchelstown segment opened to traffic on 25 May 2009.
 The M8 was completed in 2010 following the opening of the M7/M8 Portlaoise to Castletown/Cullahill route where the M8 intersects with the M7.
 The N11/M11 is also receiving upgrades along with the new controversial 47 km M3 motorway.